 Of course, Las Vegas wouldn’t be Vegas without the casinos!
 But between all the casinos (sometimes connecting multiple casinos) are multiple pedestrian zones with attractions and sights you won’t want to miss.

 Fremont Street has a little bit of everything.
 You can find a zipline and free shows here.
 Check the events calendar to see if a big-name artist is playing for free on one of the three open-air stages.

 The Viva Vision light shows light up the ceiling every night.

 The LINQ Promenade is also home to an exciting zipline, as well as the High Roller observation wheel.
 You can also find virtual reality experiences, gourmet cookies, dining options, and retail stores.

 If you’re already close to the LINQ Promenade, check out the Fly LINQ zipline.
 You can zoom over the heads of pedestrians on the street below while in an upright seated position or on your stomach superhero-style.

 Anyone 40” inches tall can ride!
 Riders under 13 years old must have an accompanying rider with them on the zipline who is 13 or older.

 Las Vegas is synonymous with entertainment.
 One of the things they’re well known for is their live music.

 Pete “Big Elvis” Vallee is a Las Vegas staple with his Elvis impersonation.
 His tribute shows happen at Harrah’s Piano Bar multiple times a week!
-Other tribute bands include Legends in Concert and Motown Extreme.

 But there are all genres of Las Vegas shows.
 Blue Man Group gives a unique sound and visual performance as not-quite-a-band and not-quite-dancers.